viam-labs/devrel-demos/pac-bot/README.md

     }
 ```

-* Upload the ghost-detector.tflite model, and set it up as an mlmodel and vision detector
+* Upload the ghost-detector.tflite model and the labels.txt file, and set it up as an mlmodel and vision detector
 * Set environment variables (see note below)
 * run `pip3 install -r requirements.txt` in this directory
 * run `python pacbot.py`